MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMComplianceSettingRegistryKeyValue.md

 ```

 ### -PassThru

-Returns an object representing the item with which you are working.
+Returns an object representing the item with which you're working.
 By default, this cmdlet may not generate any output.

 ```yaml
 Type: SwitchParameter